ExpertSupport/doc-workflow/installations.md

 ### Configure a terminal editor, and your email address

-You will need a terminal editor for "squashing" a bunch of commits into one. ??
-And maybe for other reasons. ??
+You will need a terminal editor for various git tasks such as squashing multiple commits into one or changing a commit message.

 vim is the default editor.
 If you know the vim commands, you can leave it as is.

-KW recommends nano.
-It includes the basic editing commands on the screen.
-She finds it easier than vim.
+Alternatively, you can use Nano.
+It includes the basic editing commands on the screen in case you forget them.

 emacs is also an option.
 We haven't explored that option yet.

+You can use any editor you like, including non-terminal ones like Visual Studio Code or Sublime Text.
+A terminal editor is easy because you stay in the same window.

-1. (Mac) Edit the file, **Get file name from KW** ??
+1. (Mac) Edit `.gitconfig` in your home directory with the following:

 `[user]
     email = name@host.com